Good day, dear readers. It’s been a few days since I have had a chance to pontificate….ehr…author a blog.

 Then, we played Whistler Chateau golf course.
 On the third hole as we were getting ready to hit our second or in some cases fourth shot, a bear came lumbering out of the trees onto the fairway at a distance of about 100 yards with a creek between us.
 What a thrill.
 That bad boy was big.
 He looked healthy and strong enough to kill and eat someone.
 No one had their camera so we missed the photo op.
 Biggest disappointment of the day.
 This course had stunning scenery on every hole.
 One thing we did not do was go in the trees to take a leak (man joke), or go in the trees to look for our balls (also a man joke).
 Bears might be lurking.

 Today, Rayman and I drove to Pemberton to go to a laundromat so that we could get all our laundry done in a short period of time.
 Three loads.
 While there, a man and his dog came in.
 The man, let’s call him Willie, told us dogs were allowed.
 He also told us about the local park.
 Once the clothes were in the washer, we drove down to a lovely little park so Beau could have a good run.
-That’s where we ran into the Indian woman.
+That’s where we ran into the Native Indian woman.
 She was just returning from picking blackberries, did we want to buy some?
 Sure, we said.
-Then she told us the story.
+Then she told us a story.
 I have nicknamed her Listening to Crows.

 Listening to Crows was out in the fields where the blackberries grow.
 She picked about 5 quarts and she had sold all be one, would we like to buy it she inquired.
 “Sure”, I said.
 So, while we were buying all these freshly picked berries, I told her I really liked her town.
 She was quite pleased.
 She said she would have picked more berries but the crows started, well, crowing.
 Loud and often.
 That’s when Listening to Crows informed us that she had to leave.
 In a hurry.
 The crows were a warning sign that a bear was in the area.
 Good local knowledge that could save a life.
 She was convinced and I’m convinced that Listening to Crows knew her stuff.
 So, the next time you are out in bear country, say, Morro Rock, keep your ears open for the sound of crows.
 And listen to them.
 And head away from the Rock.

 Then it was back to the laundromat.
 The laundromat was now teeming with people and the same dog.
 Thursday must be laundry day in Pemberton.
 Anyway, Willie told us some interesting facts.
 Whistler he said, was a place the stars used to come to for R and R. Sort of like Vegas, perhaps.
 Oh, yes, he assured us.
 This explained why the laundromat had framed pictures of Hollywood stars all over the walls.
 He then said that Pemberton was a no-where town.
 A potato growing town.
-But they don’t eat the potatoes.
+But they don’t eat the potatoes. they grow.
 The potatoes get sold to people far away.
 Rayman in sympathy, said, “That’s too bad.
 So where do you get your potatoes that you eat?”
 Willie said, “We grow them.”
 Okay, then.

 There were also two men there in the laundromat discussing the finer details of clothes washing.
 One man, let’s call him Arthur, wanted an explanation of why he did not see suds in the washer.
 The other man, let’s call him Henry, explained the several different reasons that might occur in a very deliberate manner with ideas on how his theories of low suds could be proven or not proven.
 It was like Henry was the PhD of Laundry Science.
 This conversation was still going on when we folded all our clothes and walked out the door.
 It’s 10:18 p.m.now and this was at 1:30 p.m.
-It would not surprise me of they were still talking.
+It would not surprise me if they were still talking.

 YAHOO OH, MY GOD…and other blood curdling screams.
 What do they have all on common?
 Give up?
 It’s bungie jumping.
 The four of us rode south of Whistler and found the dirt road that led to the sight of bungie jumping.
 Spectators were welcome.
 The Honda Fit, not so much.
 There were potholes the side of an old O’Keefe and Merritt oven.
 The Honda can hardly make it through a mud puddle.